gradadvice/gradadvice.github.io/assets/images/people/README.md

 # Profile Images

-This directory contains profile images for people listed in the PhD Advice Hub.
+This directory contains profile images for people listed in the Graduate Advice Hub.

 ## Image Guidelines